tharwaninitin/etlflow/modules/scheduler/src/test/scala/etlflow/executor/README.md

-- To run the Test for EtlFlowServiceTestSuite.
-Perform below steps :
+- To run the Test for ExecutorTestSuite.
+Perform below steps:
-  1. Set the `credentials` variable with local postgres connection deatils.
+  1. Set the `credentials` variable with local postgres connection details.

      Example :